brentishere41848/Vlaamse-Codex/docs/technical/transpiler-internals.md

 - **Pattern matching**: Sequential if/elif checks
 - **Readable over optimal**: Educational clarity over performance

-This makes it easy to understand and extend, suitable for a parody language.
+This makes it easy to understand and extend, suitable for a small/educational language.

 ## Compilation Pipeline